5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Reducing boot time
 - In `UEFI/Drivers`, disable `ConnectDrivers`.
 This reduces the timeout between the LENOVO logo and the BootPicker by 5 to 8 seconds.

-:warning: **CAUTION**:
-- With `ConnectDrivers` disabled, the boot chime cannot be played back since `AudioDXE.efi` is not loaded.
+> **:Warning:**
-- Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the BootPicker.
+- Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see it in the BootPicker.
+- With `ConnectDrivers` disabled, the bootchime cannot be played back since `AudioDXE.efi` is not loaded.

+### Fixing issues with external Webcams

+When using my EFI folder for macOS 12 or newer, disabling Apple Mobile File Integrity (AMFI) is necessary to boot macOS.
+But disabling it causes prompts to grant special permissions to access the cam/mic by 3rd party apps like Zoom, Microsoft Teams, etc to not pop-up .

+There are [several approaches](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/41#issuecomment-1528999560) for fixing this issue.

 ### Swapping Command ⌘ and Option ⌥ Keys
 Prior to version 0.7.4 of my OpenCore EFI Folder, the **[Command]** and **[Option]** keys were set to "swapped" in the `info.plist` of `VoodooPS2Keyboard.kext` by default.
 So in macOS, the **[WINDOWS]** key was bound to the **[Option]** key function and the **[ALT]** Key was bound to the **[Command]** key function which felt weird.
 Therefore, users had to swap these Keys back around in the System Settings so everything worked as expected.